Elements to consider before choosing a personal trainer.

 Understanding your motivation to exercise outside of your sessions will help you determine how frequently you should be seeing a personal trainer.
-If you know that getting motivated to workout on your own has been a challenge in the past, it may be a good idea to start with a frequency of once or twice a week with your trainer to get into the groove of things.
+If you know that getting motivated to workout has been a challenge in the past, it may be a good idea to start with a frequency of once or twice a week with your trainer to get into the groove of things.
 Conversely, if you’re already quite consistent with your workouts, a lower frequency may be beneficial to start out with where you can supplement your sessions with additional workouts or other activities on a regular basis.

 Once you’ve become comfortable with your workouts and accountability, you can reassess this rate and increase or decrease the frequency based on your needs.

-Some of us are morning people, others thrive after work, others hit their peak midday; determine where you fall on that spectrum and at which time-frame you’re most likely to feel energized and ready to workout then look at your schedule to determine your ideal time and day(s) of the week to see a trainer.
+Some of us are morning people, others thrive after work, others still hit their peak midday.
+Determine where you fall on that spectrum and at which timeframe you’re most likely to feel energized and ready to workout then look at your schedule to determine your ideal time and day(s) of the week to see a trainer.